brainflow-dev/brainflow/docs/Examples.rst

 - pandas
 - mne

-BrainFlow doesn't need these packages and doesn't install them, but we use them in demos below.
+BrainFlow doesn't use these packages and doesn't install them, but the packages will be used in demos below.

 Python Get Data from a Board
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~